 Utilize Ceilings and Walls

 Architectural elements like ceilings and walls can create a frame around your subject for your indoor shots.
-Your instinct might be to hide the ceiling in your pics, but you should consider using it as a framing element.
+Your instinct might be to hide the ceiling in your pictures, but you should consider using it as a framing element.
 Most ceilings have a white color that can brighten your composition and make your subject stand out.

 Look for Eye-Catching Archways